Stacky Resolutions of Kleinian Singularities and Nakajima Quiver Varieties: Introduction

 \section{Introduction}

-Let $\Gamma < \SL(2,\C)$ be a finite subgroup, and let be the associated Kleinian singularity.
-Let $X$ be the minimal resolution of $X_0$.
-The McKay correspondence \cite{mckay_graphs_80} establishes a relationship between the $\Gamma$-equivariant geometry of $\Aff^2$ and the geometry of $X$.
-One of its formulations \cite{kapranov_vasserot_kleinian-derived-hall_00, bkr_mckay-derived_01} is a derived equivalence Here, the left-hand side is the bounded derived category of $\Gamma$-equivariant coherent sheaves on $\Aff^2$.
-Equivalently, this is the bounded derived category of the smooth Deligne-Mumford stack $[\Aff^2/\Gamma]$, which we consider to be a noncommutative crepant resolution of $X_0$.
+Let $\Gamma < \SL(2,\C)$ be a finite subgroup, $\Sing$ be the associated Kleinian singularity, and be its minimal resolution.
+The McKay correspondence \cite{mckay_graphs_80} establishes a relationship between the geometry of $S$ and the representation theory of $\Gamma$.
+One incarnation of this relationship \cite{kapranov_vasserot_kleinian-derived-hall_00} is an equivalence of derived categories Here, the right-hand side is the bounded derived category of $\Gamma$-equivariant coherent sheaves on $\Aff^2$.
+Equivalently, this is the bounded derived category of coherent sheaves on the Deligne-Mumford stack $[\Sing]$, which, like $S$, is a crepant resolution of $\Sing$.
+Yet another crepant resolution is given in the sense of Van den Bergh \cite{van-den-bergh_nc-crepant_04} by the preprojective algebra $\Pi$, which is not just derived, but Morita equivalent to $[\Sing]$ \cite{reiten_van-den-bergh_two-dimensional-tame_89}:

-In these notes we study a larger class of noncommutative crepant resolutions of $X_0$, obtained by first taking a crepant partial resolution $X_J \to X_0$, and then taking a noncommutative crepant resolution of $X_J$.
-Here, the parameter $J$ is any subset of the set $I$ of irreducible representations of $\Gamma$ containing the trivial representation.
-In section \ref{sec:resolutions}, we introduce two formalisms for these noncommutative crepant resolutions: first, as a sheaf of noncommutative algebras on $X_J$, and then as a Deligne-Mumford stack $\Xstack_J$ over $X_J$.
-In Theorem \ref{thm:nc-orbifold-equivalence} we show that the two formulations are Morita equivalent.
-Following Van den Bergh \cite{van-den-bergh_flops-nc_04}, we show that the derived formulation of the McKay correspondence extends to this type of resolution: